colinta/teacup/README.md

 But at the end of the day, once you really understand the auto-layout system that Apple released in iOS 6, you can build your UIs to be responsive to different devices, orientations, and sizes.
-UIs built with auto-layout do not usually need to adjust anything during a rotation.
+UIs built with auto-layout not usually need to adjust anything during a rotation.
 The constraints take *care* of it all.
 It's impressive.